North by Northwest: Themes and motifs

-Influences
+Influence

-The film was very influential on the James Bond films and subsequent action-thriller films, as well as the TV series The Man from U.N.C.L.E., where Leo G. Carroll played the same sort of role as the head of a top secret intelligence agency.
+The film was very influential on the James Bond films and subsequent action-thriller films, as well as the TV series The Man from U.N.C.L.E., where Leo G. Carroll played a similar role as the head of a top secret intelligence agency.

 The film's title is reported to have been the influence for the name of the popular annual live-music festival South by Southwest in Austin, Texas, started in 1987, with the name idea coming from Louis Black, editor and co-founder of the local alternative weekly The Austin Chronicle, as a play on the Hitchcock film title.

 The third episode of the 14th season of Doctor Who serial "The Deadly Assassin" (1976) includes an homage to North by Northwest, when the Doctor, who like Hitchcock's hero is falsely accused of a politically motivated murder, is attacked by gunfire from a biplane piloted by one of his enemy's henchmen.

+Anthony Horowitz published a spoof of the film's plot and title, South by South-East (1991), the third novel in Horowitz's Diamond Brothers series.
+The novel was also adapted into a six-part television series by the same name, broadcast on ITV in 1991.

-The 2010 Spanish dark comedy film The Last Circus pays visual homage to the Mount Rushmore scene in its climactic scene atop a controversial Francoist monument.
+The 2010 Spanish film The Last Circus pays visual homage to the Mount Rushmore scene in its climactic scene atop the Valley of the Fallen memorial near Madrid.